Arranged in semi-quasi-sorta-alphabetical and chronological order.

 Heroic Albino: Fans often interpret Ia this way; her hair is cream colored and her skin is even lighter, her eyes are light blue, and her biggest song, Imagination Forest, has an alternate version of her with red eyes and powers living alone, afraid to make friends but genuinely good hearted.
 Her fandom portrayals vary from a quiet daydreamer girl to a highly intelligent but shy young woman who wants to break out of her shell.
 This is in sharp contrast to Sukone Tei and Mayu, who fans also consider albino but who have negative portrayals in the fandom.
 (Keep in mind there is no canon for Vocaloids.)

-The very first voicebank to have previously been an UTAU!
+The very first voicebank to have previously been an UTAUloid!
 She was first part of the Macne Series, made because before Vocaloid Neo, Vocaloid was not compatible with Mac.

-Ascended Fanon: Though technically not fanon due to being created by a company to be the Mac response to Vocaloid, she is the very first voicebank that can be used in UTA Uloid to get an official Vocaloid voicebank.
+Ascended Fanon: Though technically not fanon due to being created by a company to be the Mac response to Vocaloid, she is the very first voicebank that can be used in UTAU to get an official Vocaloid voicebank.

 The Chinese VOCALOIDs